-The better way to go about it would be to first choose the subject based on what fits your scenario the best, and then reading about strategy of toppers who took the same optional subject for UPSC exam.
+The better way to go about it would be first to choose the subject based on what fits your scenario the best and then reading about the strategy of toppers who took the same optional subject for UPSC exam.

 As such, there is no restriction from UPSC’s side on the choice of optional subject in IAS exam.
 A candidate is both free to make his/her own choice but is also constrained by the repercussions (vast syllabus, complex theories, substantial preparation time, dynamic nature of questions, etc.) of making that choice.